How to learn sign language

 Watch and mimic interpreters

-Ask a Deaf friends and family teach you
+Ask your Deaf friends and family teach you

 Asking a Deaf friend to teach you some sign language is a great way of making new Deaf friends!
 If you know friends or family use sign language already, asking them to teach you some signs will also remove some stresses from the struggle of oral/spoken conversation with them – making the exchange beneficial for both of you.